Brandenburg (ballet): Development

-The four dancers that created the principal roles were Wendy Whelan, Lourdes Lopez, Peter Boal and Nikolaj Hübbe.
 Robbins described working with the young cast, "I can't show them what I want them to do so they all move around with stiff-legged movements imitating me and not my intentions...
 The kids realize I'm not my old self and are trying to be helpful.
 They are a lovely bunch.
 I don't know how they remember all the changes I make all the time."
+Benjamin Millepied, a member of the corps de ballet, recalled that there were months when Robbins would show the ballet to different people, which Millepied believed stemmed from the practice of workshopping on Broadway theatre.
+Whelan believed that Robbins knew this could be his last work and "wanted everything to be perfect and masterful."

+Boal believed that Robbins choreographed 90 minutes of material but only 40 minutes are used in the ballet.
+According to Boal, towards the end of the creation process, Robbins was struggling to complete the finale.
+Peter Martins, the leader of the company, told Robbins, "You did it, you have a ballet!
+We could give you another year, but it's been two already."
 Frohlich felt that Robbins still completed the ballet quickly, and believed it was because Robbins was unable to demonstrate the steps to the dancers then reconsider it.
 Instead, he had to come up with a series of movements completely before giving them to the dancers.

 The costumes are designed by Holly Hynes, with the dancers in peasant attires.
 Robbins gave many directions to her, such as "green with a little bit of yellow and not too close to blue", resulting in her re-dyeing the fabrics many times.
 Jennifer Tipton designed the lighting.
 The ballet was funded by New York City Ballet's New Combination Fund, which was founded six years prior to the premiere to support new choreography.